Stability and super-resolution of generalized spike recovery: Decimation

-Comparing \prettyref{cor:super-resolution} with \prettyref{thm:prony-square-cond}, we see an improvement of conditioning by a factor of $\ns^{\nparams}$ (disregarding the constants) gained by decimating - while staying with the same input size.
+Comparing \prettyref{cor:super-resolution} with \prettyref{thm:prony-square-cond}, we see an improvement of conditioning by a factor of $\frac{1}{\ns^{\nparams+1-\max_{j}\ell_{j}}}$ (disregarding the constants) gained by decimating - while staying with the same input size.

-Comparing \prettyref{cor:super-resolution} with \prettyref{thm:conditioning-full-stable}, it is seen that if $\delta$ is fixed, then the decimated condition numbers in the region $\ns\delta^{*}<\pi\nparams$ decay as $\ns^{-\nparams}$, while in the region $\ns\delta>K$ the rate of decay of the undecimated $CN$ is only $\ns^{-\ell}$ .
+Comparing \prettyref{cor:super-resolution} with \prettyref{thm:conditioning-full-stable}, it is seen that if $\minsep$ is fixed, then the decimated condition numbers (say for the nodes) in the region $\ns\minsep^{*}<\pi\nparams$ decay as $\ns^{-\nparams+\max_{j}\ell_{j}-1}$, while in the region $\ns\minsep>K$ the rate of decay of the undecimated $\cn$ is only $\ns^{-\ell_{j}+\max_{j}\ell_{j}-1}$ .
 This qualitative difference, or ``phase transition'', is also evident from the numerical data in \prettyref{sec:Numerical-experiments}.